csswizardry/csswizardry.github.com/_posts/2026-04-02-what-is-css-containment-and-how-can-i-use-it.md

 It lets the browser do less work and gives you better control over where you spend your purple time.

-You don’t need to apply it everywhere—and it might even be a micro optimisation for your use-case—but a small handful of well-placed rules can make measurable improvements to the interactivity of your UI.
+You don’t need to apply it everywhere — and it might even be a micro optimisation for your use-case — but a small handful of well-placed rules can make measurable improvements to the interactivity of your UI.

 Start small, [measure